DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Review from prior class: [Google Spreadsheet Skills Practice](https://docs.google.com/spreadsheets/d/1oxbu-wnZ_BXFaoDeKsqRMVpJu8-7d5XBkrhCRpVdLJU/edit#gid=0) and [Google Sheet Sharing Practice](https://docs.google.com/document/d/1tmLJQwFk2SfPPdovTguL5uLZ50Mb77mfvnowuQ9n95E/edit)

 ### Mon Sept 18
+- In-class: Brief review of successes and challenges of last week's Spreadsheet quiz
 - Before class, read and be prepared to discuss Catherine D'Ignazio and Lauren Klein *Data Feminism* chapters 1 and 2 <https://data-feminism.mitpress.mit.edu>, especially these selections:
   - [Chapter 1.
 Power Chapter](https://data-feminism.mitpress.mit.edu/pub/vi8obxh7/release/4) begins with a story about tennis star Serena Williams.
 What do the authors mean by this line? ["What we choose to measure is a statement of what we value... and who we value"](https://data-feminism.mitpress.mit.edu/pub/vi8obxh7/release/4#nxk87mil5kj)
   - [Chapter 2 about Challenge Power](https://data-feminism.mitpress.mit.edu/pub/ei7cogfn/release/4) begins with a comparison of two different maps of Detroit.
 How do the maps differ, and what do the authors mean when they ask ["Who makes maps and who gets mapped?"](https://data-feminism.mitpress.mit.edu/pub/ei7cogfn/release/4#nl1iq5r2p9p)